maryamsajedi/maryamsajedi/README.md

 - 👋 Hi, I’m Maryam Sajedinia
-- 👀 I’m interested in Machin Learning and Data :)
+- 👀 I’m interested in Machine Learning and Data :)
 - 📫 How to reach me: you can find me with @maryamsajedinia

 <!---